Skip to main contentSkip to navigation

 LaCie and Porsche Design: Seagate Inside

-Since the 2014 acquisition, LaCie external drives use Seagate internals.
-LaCie Rugged Mini, Rugged USB-C, Porsche Design, Mobile Drive, and d2 Professional all contain Seagate mechanisms.
+Since the 2012 acquisition, LaCie external drives use Seagate internals.
+LaCie Rugged Mini, Rugged USB-C, Porsche Design Mobile, and Mobile Drive all contain Seagate mobile mechanisms.
+The desktop d2 Professional uses larger 3.5" Seagate drives, not the Rosewood 2.5" family.
 If you bought a LaCie portable external, there is a high probability it contains a Rosewood drive.

 Seagate Drive Failed?